hkspm-yp/Astro-e-calendar/README.md

 pip install bs4
 ```

-Whenever the `ModuleNotFoundError` appears, you can install the module by typing “ pip install [module name]”, then the program should be able to proceed.
+Whenever the `ModuleNotFoundError` appears, you can install the module by typing “pip install [module name]”, then the program should be able to proceed.

 If Python is installed in another way where the Anaconda Distribution is not used, the above modules have to be installed from the terminal or command prompt (cmd).
-However, if the modules are installed into a different root/directory/environment other than the python program itself, these modules cannot be located when the program executes.
+However, if the modules are installed into a different root/directory/environment other than the python program itself, these modules cannot be located when the programme executes.
 The safest way is to execute the program first and let the computer tell you which module is absent, then install the module from the same command window.

-If everything is correct, you should be able to see the astronomical data from the command window, and an Astro E-calendar [year] raw.xlsx will be saved under the same folder of the .py files.
+If everything is correct, you should be able to see the astronomical data from the command window, and an Astro E-calendar [year] raw.xlsx will be saved under the same folder with the .py files.

-## Ephemeris
+## Ephemerides

-Ephemeris data are computed based on an ephemeris.
+Ephemerides data are computed based on an ephemeris.
 Here the NASA JPL Planetary and Lunar Ephemerides DE440 is used.
 For more information about DEXXX, please visit:
 https://ssd.jpl.nasa.gov/planets/eph_export.html

-The ephemeris file will be downloaded when the program runs.
+The ephemeris file will be downloaded when the programme runs.
 To compute the data based on another ephemeris, for example, to simulate MICA(version 2.2.2)'s result, DE405 has to be used by modifying the ephemeris name as:
 ```python
 eph = api.load('de405.bsp')
 ```